 According to the DOE appliances account for about 20% of your household’s energy consumption, with refrigerators and clothes dryers at the top of the consumption list.
 Do you have an old gas guzzling energy wasting refrigerator?
 A new refrigerator with an ENERGY STAR® label will save you between $35 and $70 a year compared to the models designed 15 years ago.
 This adds up to between $525 and $1,050 during the average 15-year life of the unit.
 And are you a real energy hog with a second refrigerator?
 If you want to get your utility costs down you’ll unplug it – pronto!

 Use appliances after 7:00 pm.
 Wash and dry clothing and run the dishwasher after this “energy bewitching hour” and you’ll watch your utility bill shrink like a pair of cotton jeans washed in hot water.
 Which leads us to yet another energy saving tip – when possible wash clothing in cold water.
 When shopping for a new washer, consider a front load machine, which are typically more energy and water efficient.

 If you have a swimming pool or spa, operate the filter pump and automatic cleaner during off-peak hours – peak hours are generally from noon to 6:00 pm.
-Also consider investing in a solar cover that will passively warm the water and protect the pool or spa from debris, which means you may be able to throttle back on the filter pump and cleaner.
+Also, as per advice from one of my index funds UK expert friends, consider investing in a solar cover that will passively warm the water and protect the pool or spa from debris, which means you may be able to throttle back on the filter pump and cleaner.